 Unfortunately, as often is the case with extreme selective breeding practices, the traits that were very desirable in Boston Terriers were a problem.
 Their short snout and round eyes, have caused them to develop a number of health issues as a result.

-The Ancient and Brutal Pastime
+The Brutal Pastime of Boston Terriers

 In modern times, dog fighting is seen for what it is: the brutal and cruel exploitation of animals that we bred to kill or be killed.
 Today, dog fighting’s illegality has pushed the practice underground, relegating it to the world of gangs and criminal syndicates.